CryptoChessio/CryptoWeb/README.md

 I am going to try this again using svelte because I love svelte and fuck redux

+Will be using IPFS for db becuase dApp things will probs IPFS host as well

+Will test out first then if that dosn't work will go with a tradiotonal REDUX store

 <hr>

 If you would like to contribute or have question about the project please message me